Juan Bravo (navy officer)

-Juan Bravo (Llico, Arauco, 1865–?) was a Chilean Navy sailor of mapuche origin, hero of the naval Battle of Punta Gruesa during the War of the Pacific.
+Juan Bravo (1865–?) was a Chilean Navy sailor of Mapuche origin, hero of the naval Battle of Punta Gruesa during the War of the Pacific.
 Juan Bravo distinguished himself in the Battle of Punta Gruesa where he, while on board the schooner Covadonga, sniped down numerous Peruvians on board the ironclad Independencia.

 Early years

 He was born in Llico (Arauco).
-His parents were both mapuches, and the name of his father probably was Manuel Millacura.
+His parents were both Mapuches, and the name of his father probably was Manuel Millacura.
 Juan escaped from home along with his friends when he was 12 years old.
 He changed his surname to Bravo and enlisted in the Chilean Navy as Cabin Boy in 1877.

 War of the Pacific

-In 1879, the War of the Pacific broke out the war of Chile against Bolivia and Perú.
+In 1879, the War of the Pacific broke out the war of Chile against Bolivia and Peru.
 The Cabin Boy Bravo was part of the crew of the schooner Covadonga, a ship that participated in the blockade of city of Iquique.